hunter-t24/Project_3308/README.md

 # Project_3308
 Main Project Repository for 3308

+This project consist of a webpage that allows a user to log in, enter a password, and have the password encrypted using an encryption algorithm of the user’s choice.

 Repo Structure:
 This repo consist of code for our CSCI 3308 Project.
 In this repo you can find source code for our project in two formats: